PAX PROPTER VIM – “PEACE THROUGH POWER”

 Zumwalt at Bath Iron Works in Bath, Maine on April 12, 2014.

 The commissioning of USS ZUMWALT took place at the Port of Baltimore

 on October 15th, 2016.

 Donors and sponsors of this historic occasion most importantly support

 scholarships and programs for the ship and crew for years to come.

-The activities surrounding the commissioning of USS ZUMWALT are privately funded.
+USS ZUMWALT legacy is privately funded.
 Your

 support through the non-profit (501c3) Navy League – Baltimore Council will ensure a strong

 triad: Commissioning Ceremony, USS ZUMWALT Scholarship Fund and the Admiral Zumwalt